greg-md/php-orm/README.md

 }
 ```

-### Automatically re-connects to databases when the session expires
+### Auto-reconnects to database when session expires

-Forget about caring of keeping database connections alive and concentrate on your main business logic.
+Forget about caring of keeping database connection alive and concentrate on your main business logic.
-Connection timeout exceptions are catch inside and re-connects you back to database.
+Connection timeout exceptions are catch inside and reestablish your database connection back automatically.

-This is a very useful feature when you have listeners/long scripts that works with databases.
+This is a very useful feature when you have listeners/long scripts that works with database connections.

-### Connects to databases on the first call
+### No queries - no database connections

-It will not try to create a database connection until you send a query to it.
+It will not establish a database connection until you call a query.

 ### Is faster and consumes much less memory